gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 - User Data traffic is resumed on the Restart CID until Initiator and Responder succesfully handshake a new Traffic CID

+User Data traffic MAY be initiated immediately after COOKIE-ECHO/COOKIE-ACK handshake using the current Restart CID, that is even before a new Traffic CID or a Restart CID have been handshaked.
 If a problem occurs before the new Restart CID has been handshaked, the Association cannot be Restarted, thus it's RECOMMENDED the new Restart CID to be handshaked as early as possible.